Skip to main content

 Common Use Cases

-• Department and intranet pages: group information by topic (HR, IT, Finance, Benefits, Training, etc.) for easier consumption
+• Departmental pages: group information by topic (HR, IT, Finance, Benefits, Training, etc.) for easier consumption

 • Audience-specific content: separate content for different roles or groups (employees, managers, new hires, vendors)